simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Feb 02 2024 0301 UTC.

-Radio Blackout Forecast for Feb 02-Feb 04 2024
+Radio Blackout Forecast for Feb 03-Feb 05 2024

-              Feb 02        Feb 03        Feb 04
+              Feb 03        Feb 04        Feb 05
 R1-R2           25%           25%           25%
 R3 or greater    5%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts for the next three days (02-04 Feb) due to the flare potential of AR 3567 and potential new regions rotating onto the visible disk.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts for the next three days (03-05 Feb).

 ```